Portrait of Dr. Mohammad Yousof Asefi, painted by Hanif Shabgard

 International Exhibitions

 Through the Ministry of Information and Culture, Asefi received invitations to art events around the world.
 He visited the national art theater of Indonesia in 2002 and participated in the Global Village exhibition in Dubai in 2003.
 In 2007, he became the first Afghan artist invited to participate in the art competition held by the South Asian Association for Regional Cooperation (SAARC), held that year in Rajasthan, India.
 He continued to participate in SAARC events across South Asia for the next decade — in Bhutan (2010, where his work "Contemplation" was recognized as a Master Art Piece), Sri Lanka (2012, 2018), Bangladesh (2012, 2014), Maldives (2013), Afghanistan (2015), and Nepal (2018).
-In 2012, his painting "Landschap" was included in dOCUMENTA 13, the prestigious contemporary art exhibition held at the Fridericianum in Kassel, Germany, under the theme of collapse and recovery.
+In 2012, he was included in dOCUMENTA 13, the prestigious contemporary art exhibition in Kassel, Germany, held that year under the theme of collapse and recovery: the curatorial team traveled to Kabul, interviewed him, and purchased his painting "Dare Shamali" (2011), which was displayed in the rotunda of the Museum Fridericianum.
 He also exhibited in New Delhi (2006), Tehran (2013), and held solo exhibitions in Sydney and Melbourne, Australia, in 2020.

 International Exhibitions - Image 1